Thomas Harriot College of Arts & Sciences

 Following the defense, the student must complete any corrections or additions that are indicated by the committee.
 Once the final draft of the thesis is completed, the student should obtain the appropriate signatures from the committee and submit the manuscript to the Department Chair for review and signature.
 Students should allow at least one week for the Department Chair to read and return the thesis.
 The student then follows the Graduate School's procedures for electronic submission of the thesis.
 The Graduate School will check to ensure that all of the required sections of the thesis/dissertation are included and will provide the student with a receipt certifying completion of the thesis/dissertation.

-Students will register for PSYC 7000 for thesis course credits during the fall and spring semesters of their second year.
+Students choosing this option will register for PSYC 7000 for thesis course credits during the fall and spring semesters of their second year.
 The grade of S will denote satisfactory progress in research, and credit hours will be included in overall attempted and earned hours.
 This will ensure that graduate students making satisfactory progress will remain eligible for federal financial aid for the longest period of time allowable.
 The grade of U will denote unsatisfactory progress in research; credits will not be earned but credit hours will be included in attempted hours.
 Upon successful defense of the thesis and approval by the Graduate Dean, the grade of R will be assigned by the Registrar's Office upon receipt of the Thesis/Dissertation Acknowledgement Form from the Graduate School.
 Grades of S, U, and R will carry no quality points and will not be included in the calculation of grade point averages.
 (Any grade of Q in PSYC 7000, assigned under the former grading system prior to spring 2011, will be replaced with a grade of R at the time of completion and approval of the thesis.)

 Throughout this process, the student should meet department and university deadlines and follow the format requirements of the department and the university.
 Students should check the Academic Calendar and note the deadline for submitting theses to the Graduate School for the semester they wish to graduate, and allow time to make corrections requested by their Committee prior to submitting to the Department Chair.